 We use physical, electronic, and procedural safeguards to protect personal information about you.
 In certain areas, CCTS may use SSL encryption to protect data transmissions.
 However, please note that this is not a guarantee that such information may not be accessed, disclosed, altered or destroyed by breach of such firewalls and secure server software.

 If CCTS learns of a security systems breach, we may attempt to notify you electronically so that you can take appropriate protective steps.
-By providing personal information to us via the website, you agree that we can communicate with you electronically regarding security, privacy and administrative issues relating to your use of the site.
+By providing personal information to us directly or via the internet, you agree that we can communicate with you electronically regarding security, privacy and administrative issues.
 CCTS may post a notice on our website if a security breach occurs.
 If this happens, you will need a web browser enabling you to view the ccts-southampton.org website.
 CCTS may also send an email to you at the email address you have provided to us in these circumstances.